buildbot/buildbot/master/docs/developer/mq.rst

 .. py:class:: WampConnector

-    The :py:class:`WampConnector` class implements a buildbot service for wamp.
+    The :py:class:`WampConnector` class implements a Buildbot service for wamp.
-    It is managed outside of the mq module as this protocol can also be reused for worker protocol.
+    It is managed outside of the mq module as this protocol can also be reused as a worker protocol.
-    The connector support queuing of requests until the wamp connection is created, but do not support disconnection and reconnection.
+    The connector supports queueing of requests until the wamp connection is created but does not support disconnection and reconnection.
     Reconnection will be supported as part of a next release of AutobahnPython (https://github.com/crossbario/autobahn-python/issues/295).
-    There is a chicken and egg problem at the buildbot initialization phases, so the produce messages are actually not sent with deferred.
+    There is a chicken and egg problem at the Buildbot initialization phases, so the produce messages are actually not sent with deferred.

 .. _queue-schema: